Construction details and specifications can be downloaded on the Capital Improvement Program (CIP) downloads webpage.

 - Spectrum (Time Warner) Cable (877) 833-6350

 The City of Irving has a GPS monument system based on half mile grid.
 The monuments have northing, easting and elevation (X, Y and Z).
-The data sheets for these monuments are located on the downloads page.
+The index map and data sheets for these monuments are located on the downloads page.

 The contractor is required to keep the construction site reasonable clean and clear of debris.
 The city has the authority to request the site be cleaned.
 For any items of concern, contact the City Inspector for that project.
-The inspector for the project can be found on the CIP Projects or by calling (972) 721-2611.
+The inspector for the project can be found by calling (972) 721-2611.

 The City of Irving will locate water and sanitary sewer lines prior to any construction.
 This is done through the Water Utilities Department.
 For water and sanitary sewer locates, please visit the Water Utilities web page.
-For location of other utilities please contact the one-call notification center for Texas: online at Texas811 Opens a New Window. or by calling (800) 344-8377.
+For location of other utilities please contact the one-call notification center for Texas: online at Texas811 Opens a New Window. or by dialing 811 on any phone.

 During construction of water and sanitary sewer, there may be instances where these services may be interrupted.
 More so with water main construction as these lines have to be isolated (water turned off) to connect the new construction to the existing system.
 Notice is given in advance of having the water turned off.
 For water main breaks and outages not associated with construction see the Water Utilities FAQ page.